Bayelsa oil commission meets CSOs, holds public evidence session - Vanguard News

-In furtherance of its mandate and assignment, the Bayelsa State Oil and Environmental Commission (BSOEC) would commence another round of public engagements from Tuesday, May 21 with a meeting with civil society organisations (CSOs) in Yenagoa, the state capital.
+YENAGOA—The Bayelsa State Oil and Environmental Commission, BSOEC, will tomorrow commence another round of public engagements with a meeting with civil society organisations (CSOs) in Yenagoa, the state capital.

-Saraki, Dogara, Akpabio, others keep their seats: Court ruling(Opens in a new browser tab)

-The members will undertake on-site visits to some communities in Southern Ijaw and Brass local government areas as well as hold sessions with legal and health experts and groups before having another public evidence session with impacted communities and individuals on Friday, May 24.
+The members will undertake an on-site visits to some communities in Southern Ijaw and Brass Local Government Areas of the state as well as hold sessions with legal and health experts and groups before having another public evidence session with impacted communities and individuals on May 24.

 Communities and individuals negatively affected by oil spills are expected to present evidence to the commission on how they have been impacted.